Skip to main content

 }

-Alternatively, the parameters can also be defined using environment variables.
-For details and more parameters see https://www.vaultproject.io/docs/configuration/seal/pkcs11#pkcs11-parameters.
+For details, see the parameter description.
+Alternatively, the parameters can also be specified using environment variables.

 pkcs11-tool --module /usr/local/prius/lib/libprimusP11.so --slot 0 -l -p PRIMUSDEV --keygen --key-type aes:32 --id 2 --label Vault-01-20210628 -y secrkey --sensitive